Information Every Website Should Include

 If the business is not run by a registered company the website should provide the following information:

 - The name of the actual owner of the business and not just the trading name; and

 In either case, the following must also be provided:

 - Contact details for the business owner so that it may be contacted rapidly and in a direct and effective manner;

 - If the business is carrying out an activity which is subject to VAT, its VAT number;

 - If the business has a global turnover of £36million or more, a slavery and human trafficking statement; and

 - If the business is in administration or is being wound up, formal notice of that fact must also be given.

 In addition to details about the business a website should also include the following:

-If you would like more information to ensure your website is fully compliant, Talk to Tollers on 01908 396230 and ask for Liz Appleyard in our Commercial Law Team.
+If you would like more information to ensure your website is fully compliant, Talk to Tollers and contact our Commercial Law Team on 01908 396230.